-Dr Peter Irga is a Post-Doctoral Research fellow in air quality research and core member of the Plants and Environmental Quality Research Group at UTS.
+Dr Peter Irga is a Post-Doctoral Research fellow in air quality research in the School of Civil and Environmental Engineering at UTS.

 Peter is an internationally recognised expert in indoor air pollution and the main technologies and protocols used for air pollution monitoring, with specialist knowledge on pathogenic fungal spores and contaminated buildings.